What chocolate do we use?

 Josophan's opened the door of the first store in Leura mall (now Cafe Madeleine - and still owned by Josophan's) on Easter Saturday, late March 2005.

 Jodie entered the Sydney Royal Chocolate competition soon after, and won overall Champion Chocolate Exhibit.
-The Sydney Royal is a commercial competition (not open to novice cooks), and was a great professional acknowledgement that what Josophan's was bringing to the industry was special.
-Many people said fresh chocolates with a short shelf life were not viable in commercial industry.
+The Sydney Royal is a commercial competition, and was a great professional acknowledgement that what Josophan's was bringing to the industry was special.
+Fresh chocolates with a short shelf life were not common in commercial chocolate industry.

-Whilst Jodie leads the way for Josophan's, a team of commited and highly skilled chocolatiers handcrafts chocolates day to day in the Leura production laboratory, which can be viewed from the Leura boutique.
+Whilst Jodie leads the way for Josophan's, a team of committed and highly skilled chocolatiers handcrafts chocolates day to day in the Leura production laboratory, which can be viewed from the Leura boutique.